carlsmith/coffeeshop/docs/book/cosh_output.md

 # Output Functions

-The are six output functions.
+The are five output functions.
 Four append stuff to the board; one clears it.

 - `put` Appends a pretty printed evaluation of any expression to the board.
 - `peg` Appends a string of Markdown, a DOM node or a jQuery object to the board.
 - `append` Works like `peg`, but is more generic, for use in scripts.
-- `show` Appends Markdown to the board from a chit or a remote resource.
+- `view` Appends Markdown to the board from a chit or a remote resource.
-- `load` Loads and renders a CoffeeScript or Markdown file from a URL.
 - `clear` Clears the board.

 ## Function: `put`